kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 - Create a PR making the necessary changes to clusterctl and the Cluster API book, e.g. [#9798](https://github.com/kubernetes-sigs/cluster-api/pull/9798), [9720](https://github.com/kubernetes-sigs/cluster-api/pull/9720/files).

-The Cluster API maintainers will review issue/PRs for adding new providers; if the PR merges before code freeze deadline for a the next Cluster API minor release, changes will be included it in the such release, otherwise in the next minor release; maintainers will also consider if possible/convenient to backport to the current Cluster API minor release branch and included in the next patch release.
+The Cluster API maintainers will review issues/PRs for adding new providers.
+If the PR merges before code freeze deadline for the next Cluster API minor release, changes will be included in the release, otherwise in the next minor release.
+Maintainers will also consider if possible/convenient to backport to the current Cluster API minor release branch to include it in the next patch release.

 <aside class="note">